Kindrad/Kenshi_IO_Continued/README.md

 # !!!Note!!!

-The addon is moving and can now be found at: https://codeberg.org/Kindrad/Kenshi_IO_Continued
+The addon has moved and can now be found at: https://codeberg.org/Kindrad/Kenshi_IO_Continued

 -----